An Action Plan for Solving Our Climate Crisis Now

 Financial Incentives

-Increase global government incentives and support for clean energy from $128 billion to $600 billion per year.
+Global government support and incentives for clean energy expand to $600 billion per year.

 10.2